parthawasthi25/Calculator/README.md

 # Calculator
-A Scientific Calculator using HTML, CSS and JS
+A Scientific Calculator using HTML, CSS and JS.